aptise/peter_sslers/README.md

 peter_sslers README
 ================================

-Peter SSLers *or how i stopped worrying and learned to love the ssl certificate*.
+Peter SSLers *or how i stopped worrying and learned to LOVE the SSL Certificate*.

-`peter_sslers` is a package designed to help *experienced* admins and devops people manage SSL Certificates and deploy them on larger systems (lots of domains and/or nodes).
+`peter_sslers` is a package designed to help *experienced* admins and devops people manage SSL Certificates and deploy them on larger systems (e.g. lots of domains and/or nodes).

 What's in the "box" ?

-* OpenResty Lua module for Dynamic SSL Certificate Handling on the Nginx webserver !!!
+* `OpenResty` Lua module for Dynamic SSL Certificate Handling on the `Nginx` webserver !!!
 * A robust SSL Certificate Manager
 * An integrated ACME V2 Client for LetsEncrypt Certificate Authority